liferay/liferay-docs/develop/tutorials/articles/liferay-js/using-themedisplay-methods-of-liferay-js.markdown

 ## Retrieving Ids

-Using the ThemeDisplay methods below, you can quickly get the object you need:
+Using the ThemeDisplay methods below, you can quickly get the id object you need:

 **getCompanyId:** Returns the company id of the user, written as `Liferay.ThemeDisplay.getCompanyId()`.